Mersikka/full-stack-open/part0/exercise4.md

     note left of server: The browser starts executing the JS code that fetches the JSON from the server

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json

+    note right of browser: The JS code makes a HTTP GET request for the JSON file containing the notes

     activate server
     server-->>browser: the JSON file
     deactivate server